Rachel Bourchier, Countess of Bath: First marriage

 On 13 December 1638, at the age of 25, in the church of St Bartholomew the Great in the City of London, she married the 50 year-old Henry Bourchier, 5th Earl of Bath (1587-1654) of Tawstock Court in Devon.
+Several of her account books survive.
+Rachel bought furnishings for their houses at Tawstock and Lincoln's Inn Fields and pictures from George Geldorp.
+From 1640, she had a servant of African origin who was recorded in her accounts as "James the blackamore".
+He may have worked as a cook.

-By 1642 during the Civil War he was active in the Royalist cause, and wrote to his wife from York and London about the progress of the War.
-In December 1642 the House of Lords ordered Thomas Browne to return the horses he had commandeered from the countess on behalf of Robert Devereux, 3rd Earl of Essex, the Parliamentary commander.
-She bore him no children, although in 1663 she became the guardian of her nephew, Sir Henry Fane (d.1706), the only child of her brother George Fane.
+By 1642, during the Civil War, the Earl of Bath was active in the Royalist cause, and wrote to his wife from York and London about the progress of the War.
+In December 1642 the House of Lords ordered Thomas Browne to return the horses he had commandeered from Rachel on behalf of Robert Devereux, 3rd Earl of Essex, the Parliamentary commander.
+They had no children, although in 1663 she became the guardian of her nephew, Sir Henry Fane (d.1706), the only child of her brother George Fane.

 Following Bourchier's death in 1654, Rachel commissioned a striking monument in his memory, which survives in the south aisle chapel of St Peter's Church, Tawstock.
 Opinions vary as to its artistic merit, with Hoskins (1954) calling it "massive and ugly", while J. H. Marland deemed it "almost unequalled in singularity and absurdity".
 It is constructed in black and white marble, with four dogs supporting a sarcophogus on their shoulders with a black obelisk at each corner.